jmau111-org/threat_model_streamers/README.md

 Again, it's not exhaustive, but the following techniques seem probable:

-* find and hack the email account associated with your stream
 * phishing, spear phishing (more targeted phishing)
-* use community forums and chats to send you tricked payloads
+* use of community forums and chats to send you tricked payloads
 * more "direct" social engineering, like malicious phone calls
+* social engineering on your collaborators (e.g., community managers, associates)
-* technical exploit targeting the streaming platform or your personal websites, social platorms or eShop (e.g., merchandizing)
+* technical exploits targeting the streaming platform or your personal websites, social platorms or eShop (e.g., merchandizing)
 * if they manage to compromise your machine: ransomware (video files, other documents), RATs (Remote Access Trojans), reverse shells,
 * denial of service on your wireless connection if your location is known/leaked